nicfornicola/Compression/README.md

 (reads .tar, .zh, .zl and makes or overwrites files that have the same names as the files stored in the arhive)

 javac UnTars.java
+java UnTars archive.tar | java UnTars archive.zl | java UnTars archive.zh

-java UnTars arhive.tar | java UnTars arhive.zl | java UnTars arhive.zh
+i.e. java UnTars archive.tar -> a.txt, b.txt | java UnTars archive.zl-> a.ll, b.ll | java UnTars archive.zh -> a.hh, b.hh

 //describe the thing